 Many people consider this trail to be moderate due to the steep start, but I have seen young children and adults do this hike multiple times.
-You just have to make it through the steep start!

 The trails are not well maintained, but they are relatively clean and easy to navigate, partly because of the number of people who hike here.

 As mentioned before, this is one of the most popular hikes in Oahu.

 The Last Part of the Pillbox Trail

 About halfway up, you will start seeing spectacular views of Lanikai Beach.
 This is one of the best views on Oahu, so make sure to stop for some pictures!

 This part of the trail has some steep sections, but nothing too bad compared to other trails in Oahu.